Copyright © Giulia Skye 2021

 “I was getting worried when you didn’t answer your phone,” the beefcake was saying in a soft, rounded accent.
 He shook her hand, seemingly ignoring the large plate of food she held in the other.
 “It’s a pleasure to meet you, Cassie.”

-Helen glanced down at the name badge pinned to her left breast, but as she opened her mouth to explain, a lean, gangly man in hotel uniform entered the room.
+Helen glanced down at the name badge pinned to her left breast, but as she opened her mouth to explain, a lean, narrow-faced lanky man in hotel uniform entered the room.

-Gangly Man smiled, his wide lips making is features look even narrower.
+Lanky Man smiled, his wide making his features look even narrower.
 “I see your guest has arrived at last.”

 “She sure has.”
 Mr Beefcake rocked satisfactorily on his heels as Helen recalled what Liz had said about a Canadian swimmer.